MoserMichael/my-notes/dev-gotchas.md

 (Obligatory xkcd link: https://m.xkcd.com/386/ )

+..
+Now i got a problem: where do i get any news from?

+(Later update: you can ask google bard - it doesn't have it in its knowledge base, but they run a query on google news, and make a summary of it!)

 ---21/08/22 10:18:15----------------------

 Learning rust.
 I once had a look at it, some years ago, but i forgot all of it.
 Also they seem to have changed quite a lot...